Engineering Challenge Camp FAQs

 When is my full payment due?

-For all camps, a $100 non-refundable deposit is due within two weeks of registering online, and all fees need to be paid in full by the first day of camp.
+For all camps, a non-refundable deposit is due within two weeks of registering online, and all fees need to be paid in full within two weeks of the first day of camp.
 Your deposit is applied to the total cost of camp.
+Full payments will be non-refundable

 My camper will need financial aid to attend an Engineering Challenge Camp.
 Is that available?

 A limited amount of financial aid will be available to help campers experience this opportunity.
-If financial aid is necessary, please contact us.
+If financial aid is necessary, you will need to register for camp first and then please contact us.

 When do we pay the full camp fee?